-We illustrated the theoretical framework for ideal low-pass filtering on meshes.
-Unfortunately this is generally too expensive to be practical.
-Therefore, we will now focus on two major approaches to mesh smoothing: diffusion flow and energy minimization.
+We illustrated the theoretical framework for ideal low-pass filtering and convolution filtering on meshes.
+Unfortunately this approach is generally too expensive to be practical in all applications.
+Therefore, we will now focus on two major techniques to mesh smoothing: diffusion flow and energy minimization.
 Note that although different in motivation for particular instances, these two approaches are closely related, and they can be justified by the above observations.